kellnerd/musicbrainz-scripts/README.md

 ```

 - Simplifies the addition of “spoken vocals” relationships (at release level) by providing a pre-filled dialogue in the relationship editor.

+## Development

+Running `npm run build` compiles [all userscripts](src/userscripts/) and [all bookmarklets](src/bookmarklets/) before it generates an updated version of `README.md`.
+Before you can run this command you have to ensure that you have setup [Node.js](https://nodejs.org/) and have installed the dependencies of the build script via `npm install`.